-In the face of so much uncertainty, acutely felt Indigenous communities, we must amplify celebration.
+- In the face of so much uncertainty, acutely felt by Indigenous communities, we must amplify celebration.
 Last year, we came together in person to celebrate Idaho’s historic Indigenous Peoples Day proclamation at the Idaho Capitol Rotunda.
-To ensure we all stay safe during COVID19, we’re moving the celebration to Zoom this year.
+To ensure we all stay safe during COVID-19, we’re moving the celebration to a virtual platform through Zoom this year.
 Our hope is to bring together even more voices, faces, music, and art spanning across the tribal communities in Idaho.
 We’re learning through the pandemic that technology is a new way of being in community with one another.
 This Virtual Indigenous Peoples Day Celebration is coordinated by the Indigenous Idaho Alliance.

 October 13, 2020

 Workshop | Showing Up In A Good Way: Best Practices for Domestic Violence Advocacy in Indigenous Communities

 Tuesday, October 13th; 10:00 am – 12:00 pm (PT) / 11:00 am – 1:00 pm (MT) / 12:00 pm – 2:00 pm (CT) / 1:00 pm – 3:00 pm (ET)